SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 ## Proactive Communication with SmartThings

-When an event occurs on your device (such as a doorbell ringing), we need to update SmartThings.
+When an event occurs on your device, we need to update SmartThings.
 To accomplish this, first create a file called `callbacks.js` in `src/lib` which will have a utility method making it easy to make an API call to SmartThings: